 The Colosseum: Ludi et Mors (Games and Death)

-Who masterminded the most impressive stadium in the world?
+Who masterminded one of the most impressive stadiums in the world?
 Is it true that circa 65,000 spectators could feast their eyes on the games offered to them by the State?
 During half-time, did musicians really play in the arena as perfumes and gifts were showered on the crowds?

-You’ll also discover the seedy, steamy, seamy truth (and misconceptions!) about Roman games.
-By the time we finish, you’ll have a greater understanding of the subtle psychology involved.
-After all, the truth is not as simple as piles of dead gladiators and martyred Christians… We will separate the gruesome facts from the gory fiction, and explain the motivation behind some of the Roman’s more perplexing and cruel behavior.
+By the time the tour is over, you’ll have a greater appreciation of the Colosseum as highly advanced engineering and architecture, and you’ll better understand the subtle psychology behind empire, violence, and entertainment.
+We will separate the gruesome facts from the gory fiction, and explain some of the Romans’ more cruel behavior.

 This visit lasts approximately two hours.
 It can be conveniently coupled up with a visit to the Roman Forum, the Palatine Hill or the underground attraction, San Clemente, which are all nearby.
-Architecture buffs will enjoy a half-day that focuses on the Colosseum and the Pantheon, two Guinness Book of Imperial Wonders!
+Architecture buffs will enjoy a half-day that focuses on two Guinness Book of Imperial Wonders: the Colosseum and the Pantheon (see my Campus Martius stroll)!